Child Endangerment Defense Attorneys in Orange County

 Each alternative definition of child endangerment requires proof of specific facts.
 Defenses are centered on the prosecution’s inability to prove those facts beyond a reasonable doubt.

 The first definition of child endangerment under 273a PC requires proof that the accused’s infliction of pain or suffering was unjustifiable.
 For example, a doctor who administers an injection causes pain, but the pain is justifiable in light of the benefit the child receives from medical treatment.
 Corrective behavior (also known as punishment) may be justifiable if it is reasonably necessary and not excessive.
 Pushing a child out of the way of a speeding bus would be justifiable even if that action injures the child.
-Whether a willful action that causes pain or suffering is justifiable is for a jury to decide.
+Whether a willful act that causes pain or suffering is justifiable is for a jury to decide.

 The last 3 definitions allow the prosecution to prove that the accused caused or permitted the child to be injured or endangered (as opposed to directly inflicting harm), but only if the accused acted with criminal negligence.